 • Provide resources to view and better understand international efforts in cancer research and control

-The inception of GCPM was made possible through an alliance between the National Cancer Institute Center for Global Health (NCI CGH) and Global Oncology, Inc. (GO).
-The tool was developed by Global Oncology, Inc., based on NCI’s database
+The inception of the GO Map was made possible through an alliance between the National Cancer Institute Center for Global Health (NCI CGH) and Global Oncology.
+The tool was initially developed based on NCI’s database.

-GO and NCI CGH are interested in engaging dedicated partner organizations in the GCPM effort.
+GO is interested in engaging dedicated partner organizations in the the GO Map effort.
 Contact us at email@example.com if you are not already a partner organization and would like to inquire about becoming one.

-If you are already a partner, we will be in touch with you in the coming months to share data templates and look forward to featuring your work.
-In an effort to keep GCPM up-to-date and accurate, every posting organization will be responsible for providing high-quality, updated, and curated information for uploading.
-If your organization would like help in achieving these data standards, please be in touch with us and we can discuss potential solutions.
+In an effort to keep the GO Map up-to-date and accurate, every posting organization is responsible for providing high-quality, updated, and curated information for uploading.
+If your organization would like help in achieving these data standards, please email us and we can discuss potential solutions.
 We look forward to featuring your work!